Thewolfleader500/RoTAS/README.md

 ---

 ## Devlog
    - !!
-CURRENTLY NON-FUNCTIONAL !!
+CURRENTLY BROKEN IN SOME INSTANCES !!
    - Sleep timings need to be refined.
 Code makes a lot of assumptions.

    - Most Recent Patch: v0.2.2